-- Туре Description District Construction of and dedication of sites for public utilities Utilities facilities (e.g., pump station and water tank) Support for the SAFERBAY Flood Control/Levee Project Affordable Housing Construction of deed-restricted rental affordable housing for lower-income households earning 35% to 60% of AMI (primary emphasis; onsite is preferred but offsite within City borders would be allowed at City discretion Construction of units for "middle-income" households at 60% to 100% of AMI (secondary emphasis) Funding for home ownership programs or for-sale units Funding for acquisition, rehab, and housing preservation and for rental assistance programs Construction of affordable housing units for vulnerable populations such as low-income seniors, large households, atrisk youths and adults, and persons with disabilities Jobs and Funding and subsidized spaces for job training, vocational Workforce education, internships, and apprenticeships Development Funding and/or below market rate subsidized space for entrepreneurs and other small local businesses, especially those displaced at any time from the City or Plan Area Jobs reserved for residents or high school seniors Construction of light industrial, production-oriented spaces or maker, fabricator, or live/work space Community Ongoing funding for community projects and programs Facilities and Construction of subsidized space for local community use Local Business including for community organizations providing services Support (e.g. legal aid, core services, etc.) to City residents Funding for local schools and childcare Funding for library police station, sity offices.
-Parks and Funding for library, police station, city offices New and renovated public parks and open spaces, including Public Space playgrounds and recreational amenities and Art New and renovated trails and greenways and Ait Urban forestry enhancement and beautification Restored wetlands and marshland ecosystems Public art & arts programming Transportation Neighborhood traffic calming and safety enhancements • Multi-modal improvement projects above the impact fee Funding for city/regional transit improvements and programs
+Туре Description District Utilities Construction of and dedication of sites for public utilities facilities (e.g., pump station and water tank) Support for the SAFERBAY Flood Control/Levee Project Affordable Housing Construction of deed-restricted rental affordable housing for lower-income households earning 35% to 60% of AMI (primary emphasis; onsite is preferred but offsite within City borders would be allowed at City discretion Construction of units for "middle-income" households at 60% to 100% of AMI (secondary emphasis) Funding for home ownership programs or for-sale units Funding for acquisition, rehab, and housing preservation and for rental assistance programs Construction of affordable housing units for vulnerable populations such as low-income seniors, large households, atrisk youths and adults, and persons with disabilities Jobs and Workforce Development Funding and subsidized spaces for job training, vocational education, internships, and apprenticeships Funding and/or below market rate subsidized space for entrepreneurs and other small local businesses, especially those displaced at any time from the City or Plan Area Jobs reserved for residents or high school seniors Construction of light industrial, production-oriented spaces or maker, fabricator, or live/work space Community Facilities and Local Business Support Ongoing funding for community projects and programs Construction of subsidized space for local community use including for community organizations providing services (e.g. legal aid, core services, etc.) to City residents Funding for local schools and childcare Funding for library, police station, city offices Parks and Public Space and Art Transportation New and renovated public parks and open spaces, including playgrounds and recreational amenities New and renovated trails and greenways Urban forestry enhancement and beautification Restored wetlands and marshland ecosystems Public art & arts programming Transportation Neighborhood traffic calming and safety enhancements Multi-modal improvement projects above the impact fee

-- Standard Tier may be granted by earning a minimum of 4 points. - Exemplary Tier may be granted by earning a minimum of 8 points, with an expectation of at least 1 point in both Affordable Housing and Community Space.
+- Funding for city/regional transit improvements and programs - Standard Tier may be granted by earning a minimum of 4 points. - Exemplary Tier may be granted by earning a minimum of 8 points, with an expectation of at least 1 point in both Affordable Housing and Community Space.
 Achievement over 8 points will be reflected in the staff's positive recommendation to Council.